approov/quickstart-android-java-retrofit/README.md

 The `<enter-your-config-string-here>` is a custom string that configures your Approov account access.
 This will have been provided in your Approov onboarding email.

-It is possible to pass an empty string to indicate that no initialization is required.
-Only do this if you are also using a different Approov quickstart in your app (which will use the same underlying Approov SDK) and this will have been initialized first.

 ## USING APPROOV SERVICE
 You can then modify your code that obtains a `RetrofitInstance` to make API calls as follows: